Best Birding Spots in the U.S.

 Saylorville Reservoir, Iowa

 The prairie land of Iowa gets its fair share of bird species, too.
-The reservoir north of Des Moines and nearby lakes is so in-demand that there are more than 300 species found enjoying the water and nearby parks.
+The reservoir north of Des Moines and nearby lakes is so in demand that more than 300 species enjoy its water and parks.

 Spot Bonaparte's Gulls, Franklins and Bald Eagles mixing it up with the loons and pelicans of the area.